raspishake/rsudp/docs/about.rst

 About rsudp
 #####################################

-rsudp is a program built to actively monitor and plot UDP data output from
+rsudp is an open source program built to actively monitor and plot UDP data output from
 `Raspberry Shake <https://raspberryshake.org>`_ seismographs.

 Broad overview
 *************************************

-rsudp is a collection of monitoring and notification tools to accompany the Raspberry Shake.
+rsudp is a collection of python monitoring and notification tools to accompany Raspberry Shake seismographs and pressure transducers.
 It contains code for continuous plotting, continuous monitoring of sudden motion, and distribution of alert notifications via multiple media including audible sound and the Telegram and Twitter social media platforms.